Poissy: Technoparc

 Technoparc is a Business Park created in 1990, with the intention to facilitate the economic diversification of the city.
-It occupies about 66 acres on the northeast of PSA Peugeot Citroën factory, bordering the neighbouring commune Achères.
+It occupies about 66 acres on the northeast of Stellantis plant, bordering the neighbouring commune Achères.
 The Park welcomes 150 companies employing a total of 2,000 employees.
 It also hosts The Charles-de-Gaulle High School and The Training Centre for the Employees in Pharmacy (ACPPAV) gathering 1,500 high school students and students.
 Two business incubator, a heliport, the Chamber of Commerce of Yvelines-Val d'Oise, two hotels, a sports centre and a municipal technical centre are also located there.